Higher U.S. tariffs officially in effect on dozens of nations

 On Wednesday morning, Kevin Hassett, director of the White House National Economic Council, was asked if the new tariffs began at midnight Thursday, and he said reporters should check with the U.S. Trade Representative's Office.

+Mr. Trump announced additional 25% tariffs to be imposed on India Wednesday because it buys Russian oil, bringing India's total import taxes to 50%.
+India's Foreign Ministry called the new duties "unfair, unjustified and unreasonable."

+Swiss officials planned an "extraordinary" meeting Thursday after a delegation returned from Washington following an attempt to head off a 39% tariff on Swiss products, the government said in an X post.
+Swiss President Karin Keller-Sutter left Washington empty-handed Wednesday, a source told the Reuters news service, which cited the source as saying her proposal for a 10% tariff rate was rejected.

-Mr. Trump on Wednesday announced additional 25% tariffs to be imposed on India for its buying of Russian oil, bringing India's total import taxes to 50%.
-He has said that import taxes are still coming on pharmaceutical drugs and announced 100% tariffs on computer chips, meaning the U.S. economy could remain in a place of suspended animation as it awaits the impacts.
+Mr. Trump has said import taxes are still coming on pharmaceutical drugs and announced 100% tariffs on computer chips, meaning the U.S. economy could remain in a place of suspended animation as it awaits the impacts.

 The president's use of a 1977 law to declare an economic emergency to impose the tariffs is also being challenged.
 The impending ruling from last week's hearing before a U.S. appeals court could cause Mr. Trump to find other legal justifications if judges say he exceeded his authority.